623637719/The-Democratization-of-AI/2.Deep learning/Deeper details/RMSprop/Readme.md

 RMSprop (Root Mean Square Propagation) is an adaptive learning rate optimization algorithm designed primarily for training neural networks.
-It was proposed by Geoffrey Hinton in a lecture in 2012.
 The algorithm is an extension of the gradient descent method, which attempts to overcome some of the limitations of standard gradient descent, such as its sensitivity to the learning rate and difficulty in handling non-stationary loss functions.

 ### Motivation Behind RMSprop